n00b69/woa-flashlmdd/guide/1-partition.md

 ### Format all data
 - Go to the Wipe menu in your recovery and wipe all data.
 If this doesn't work, simply reboot your phone.

-### Reboot your phone
+#### Reboot your phone
-> Once it is booted, it will tell you decryption was unsuccesful and it will ask you to erase all data.
+> Once it is booted, it might tell you decryption was unsuccesful and it will ask you to erase all data.
-- Press this button to erase all data, then set up your phone (make sure to also enable USB debugging in developer settings).
+- Press this button to erase all data, then set up your phone (make sure to also enable USB debugging in developer settings), then reboot back into TWRP.

 ### Formatting win and esp partitions
 > After rebooting back into TWRP